 Summer IP Program in Washington, D.C.

-Georgia State Law students have a rare opportunity to participate in an externship program with the U.S. Patent & Trademark Office.
-Students spend 10 weeks during the summer in Washington, D.C., at the USPTO being trained and working on real patent and trademark applications with patent and trademark examiners.
-In addition to the experience, students earn four hours of class credit.
+Georgia State Law students have the opportunity to participate in an externship program with the U.S. Patent & Trademark Office.
+Students spend 10 weeks during the summer in Washington, D.C., at the USPTO being trained and working on patent and trademark applications with patent and trademark examiners.

 - A four-credit hour summer course consisting of an intellectual property externship placement and a concurrent seminar taught by an Atlanta patent attorney.

 - To satisfy the externship component, students are required to work 40 hours per week for nine weeks either at the U.S. Patent and Trademark Office in Alexandria, Virginia, or the U.S. Copyright Office in Washington, D.C.